SumanClimate/MacIntel64/README.md

    make\
    make install
 ## 5. udunits-2.1.2
 Firstly, close all terminal and put export PATH=$INSTALLDIR/bin:$PATH in the .bashrc file.
 Generally Mac consider .bash_profile so you might not have .bashrc.
-It it doesn't exist\
-create one.
-Put source ~/.bashrc .bash_profile.
+If it doesn't exist create it.
+Dont forget to put source ~/.bashrc in .bash_profile.
 Then .bashrc will run.
 Now open a terminal and do the next step.\
    export CFLAGS="-Wno-implicit-function-declaration"\
    tar -zxvf udunits-2.1.2.tar\
    cd udunits-2.1.2\